 - Commitment to Privacy

-At International Medical Clinic (IMC) and International Paediatric Clinic (IPC) (the “Practice”, “Us” or “We”), our principal concern is, and always will be, the health of patients who visit our practice.
+At International Medical Clinic (IMC) (the “Practice”, “Us” or “We”), our principal concern is, and always will be, the health of patients who visit our practice.
 A high level of trust and confidentiality is required to ensure the confidence of the patients we serve.
 We strive to protect your privacy while providing you with the best service and experience we can provide.

 - What is Personal Health Information?

-(iv) the name of any health service provider or medical specialist to whom the patient is referred.
+iii. the name of any health service provider or medical specialist to whom the patient is referred

 - Why We Collect Information